 The Paperchase by Marcel Theroux - When Damien's uncle dies, he leaves him his house on a small island off Cape Cod.
 Damien spends the summer there sorting through his uncle's papers, trying to understand the man who he hadn't seen in years.
 I grabbed this from a hostel book exchange because it's set in Massachusetts and I'm happy I did.

 P.D.
 James is currently my favorite mystery author.
 Most of her books feature Detective Inspector Adam Dalgliesh and are set in London and English country towns.
 Unlike some mystery writers, she describes all her characters in depth, including the victims, and her mysteries explore the darkest parts of human nature.
 Try Cover Her Face, Original Sin, or An Unsuitable Job for a Woman.
-She's also the author of The Children of Men
+She's also the author of The Children of Men.

 The Unexpected Guests by Sadie Jones - The plans for Emerald's twentieth birthday party in 1921 are thrown into disarray when the family is forced to take in third-class survivors of a nearby train accident.
 One of the survivors has his own reasons for crashing the party.
 My favorite character is the youngest sister Smudge, whose whimsy and imagination is a great counterpoint to the creeping darkness of the main storyline.

-I'm just now realizing how much I associate books and drinks.
+Reading with coffee is also great.
+I'm just now realizing how much I associate books and drinks. |

 For people who like non-fiction, here are some of my favorites from history classes:

-Suburban Nation - a history of suburban development in the United States and how it has affected American lives.
-After reading this, I almost minored in urban planning.
+Suburban Nation - a history of suburban development in the United States

 Arc of Justice by Kevin Boyle - About the trial of Ossian Sweet, who fired on a mob that attacked his house when he moved into an all-white suburb of Detroit